Nigam2004/JavaScript-Oops-Concept/README.md

                                               [JAVSCRIPT-OOPS-CONCEPT]

+[Constructer Function]
-[Constructer Function]:-A constructor is a special function that is used to create and initialize an object instance of a class.
+A constructor is a special function that is used to create and initialize an object instance of a class.
 In JavaScript, a constructor gets called when an object is created using the new keyword.
 The purpose of a constructor is to create a new object and set values for any existing object properties.

 ```
 function BankAccount(customerName, balance = 0) {